 Best Video Downloader Software for PC Mac 2026

 The best video downloader software for PC and Mac in 2026 combines platform support breadth, download quality options, and user experience into one package — without crossing into legally gray territory.
-Whether you’re archiving your own purchased content, downloading Creative Commons videos for offline projects, or capturing publicly licensed educational material, choosing the right tool matters.
-According to Statista, over 3.5 billion video files are downloaded globally each month through dedicated download software, with the PC market remaining significantly larger than mobile for professional and power users.
+Whether you’re archiving your own purchased content, downloading Creative Commons videos for offline projects, or simply grabbing publicly licensed educational material, picking the right tool really matters.
+Honestly, it’s a huge market.
+According to Statista, over 3.5 billion video files get downloaded globally each month through dedicated software, and for professional and power users, the PC market still dwarfs mobile.

 🏆 4K Video Downloader+ — Best overall, cleanest UI, reliable 4K/8K support